 Medicare Advantage: The new health care law requires privately-run insurance options within Medicare (called “Medicare Advantage” plans) to compete for beneficiaries with lower levels of government subsidies than they have enjoyed in recent years.
 Proponents of repeal contend that this new system will hurt Medicare Advantage beneficiaries.
 But in fact, these changes have already led to the announcement of a decrease in Medicare Advantage premiums for the calendar year 2011.

 Recommendations and Conclusion

 The evidence suggests that the costs of repeal are substantial and many of the asserted benefits of repeal do not stand up under scrutiny.
-But Florida’s policy makers have additional options.
-Florida instead should adapt the law’s implementation to its needs and take the steps to lower health care costs which the federal law fails to take.
-Paths open to Florida include:
+But policy makers have additional options.
+They instead should work to implement the law properly in the states and take the steps to lower health care costs which the federal law fails to take.
+Paths open to state and federal policy-makers include:

-• Shaping our own state health insurance exchange can ensure that this new health insurance market is adapted to the needs of Florida’s consumers and businesses.
+• Establishing strong state health insurance exchanges can ensure that this new health insurance market is adapted to the needs of each state’s consumers and businesses.

 • Accelerating administrative streamlining and reducing health care paperwork can lower costs for consumers, providers, and insurers.

 • Limiting the worst marketing practices of the drug and medical device industries can deliver more affordable medical treatments.